Particular/Particular.PlatformSample/README.md

     1. In the repository, delete the contents of  `src\Particular.PlatformSample\platform\servicecontrol\monitoring-instance`.
     2. Replace with the contents of the `ServiceControl.Monitoring` folder from the Monitoring zip file.
     3. Add the contents of the `Transports/LearningTransport` folder from the Monitoring zip file.
 This will include duplicates (things like Autofac, Nancy, etc.) that you can just not replace in the destination directory.

-Lastly, check the configuration files for structural changes:
+6. Check the new configuration files for structural changes:
     * The config files in [src/Particular.PlatformSample/configs](https://github.com/Particular/Particular.PlatformSample/tree/master/src/Particular.PlatformSample/configs) are embedded resources that use simple string replacement to replace values such as `{ServiceControlPort}` with the correct values.
     * Compare the **ServiceControl.exe.config** and **Servicecontrol.Monitoring.exe.config** files to the newly updated sources ensuring the structure is the same, given that `TransportType` will be configured for the Learning Transport.
 Consult with ServiceControl maintainers if necessary.

 When finished, commit the changes to a branch and raise a pull request against master.